Bible translations into Malayalam: New World Translation

 In 2009, Jehovah's Witnesses released the New Testament in Malayalam, and in 2016 the complete New World Translation of the Holy Scriptures was released.
 It is available online in various digital formats.
 This translation replaced the name of God(Tetragrammaton) wherever it was in old scriptures.

 Usage of different versions in churches

 Most churches in Kerala use Bibles in Malayalam.
 Saint Thomas Christians, Anglican, Evangelical and Pentecostal Churches use the Bible Society of India version.

 Saint Thomas Christians

 Saint Thomas Christians may have used the Peshitta Bible at church services until the sixteenth century conflict and church divisions; Saint Thomas Christian denominations now use various translations depending on their affiliation.

 The Peshitta (Syriac Bible) translations by Andumalil Mani Kathanar and Fr.
 Mathew Uppani (Kottayam, 1997) are popular in the Syro-Malabar Catholic Church.

-The Peshitta is also used by the Malankara Syriac Orthodox Church and the Malankara Orthodox Syrian Church.
+The Peshitta is also used by the Jacobite Syrian Christian Church and the Malankara Orthodox Syrian Church.